elenaspb2019/ClickHouse/docs/en/query_language/agg_functions/reference.md

 **Returned value**

-The middle value will be returned from the set with an odd number of values.
-For the set with an even number of values arithmetic mean of two middle values will be returned without any rounding.
+- The middle value for the sample with odd number of values.
+- Arithmetic mean of two middle values for the set with an even number of values.
+The function doesn't round the result.

 Type: Float64, UInt64 and Int64 for numeric, Date and DateTime respectfully for corresponding data types.